The Wang Report

 Careful, technical, ungilded.

 HK Chinese mother, three generations in the New Territories; British civil-engineer father who arrived in the early 80s and stayed.
 Discovery Bay until eleven, Pok Fu Lam after.
 ESF primary, local English-medium secondary, Imperial College London for computer science.
-Bulge-bracket bank for eight months, then incident response 2008-2018 including Mandiant APAC.
+Bulge-bracket bank for eight months, then incident response 2008-2018 including at a US threat-intelligence firm's APAC practice.
 Freelance 2018-2024.
 Wang Report 2024.
 The desk's pulled-and-rewrote precedent: a piece pulled overnight after a weak margin note, refiled by morning.

 Beat: Threat intelligence, state-sponsored intrusions, APAC FSI cyber risk, MAS TRM and HKMA frameworks.
 Attribution language carefully calibrated.